open-telemetry/opentelemetry.io/content/en/docs/collector/deployment.md

 ![OpAMP example setup](../img/decentralized-sdk.svg)

 1. In the app, the SDK is configured to send OTLP data to a collector.
-1. The collector is configured to send telemetry data to a backend.
+1. The collector is configured to send telemetry data to one or more backends.

 ### Example